Top Businesswomen Call For Gender Diversity And Pay Equality

 “Businesses in New Zealand need to step-up and we need companies to commit to this publicly to signal where we are heading as a country.
 Forum’s like ‘Journey to Excellence’ are vital as this is where the next steps will materialise from, which is why I wanted to be part of driving this important conversation for New Zealand.”

-CLICK HERE for full details of the event and the speakers
+CLICK HERE for details on upcoming Journey to Excellence events and the speakers

-The M2woman Journey to Exellence is brought to you by:
+This M2woman Journey to Excellence event was brought to you by: